-But there, at that first board meeting, you likely feel you're in way over your head.
+At first, you may feel you're in way over your head.
 So we'll toss you a rope: Everything you eventually will need to know about serving on the board of a non-member, California charitable ("nonprofit public benefit") corporation flows from just two key legal concepts:

+1. A corporation can act only through the (collective) action of its board of directors;

+and

-- .
-1. A corporation can act only through the (collective) action of its board of directors; and - 2.
-Each individual director is a "fiduciary" of the corporation, and has two key duties: (1) care and (2) loyalty.
+2. Each individual director is a "fiduciary" of the corporation, and has two duties: (1) care and (2) loyalty.

-The rest is detail: Important in many respects, but we're trying to keep it simple and basic here.
+The rest is detail.
+Important detail, but we're trying to keep it simple and basic here.